 For most models, there will be associated parameters.
 These are the things that we use the data to decide on.
-Parameters in a decision tree include: the specific questions we asked, the order in which we asked them, and the classification decisions at the leaves.
-The job of our decision tree learning algorithm DECISIONTREETRAIN is to take data and figure out a good set of parameters.
+Parameters in a decision If you have more data at your disposal, why might a 90/10 split be preferable to an 80/20 split? tree include: the specific questions we asked, the order in which we asked them, and the classification decisions at the leaves.
+The job of our decision tree learning algorithm DecisionTreeTrain is to take data and figure out a good set of parameters.